mongodb/docs/source/reference/commands.rst

 .. dbcommand:: fsync

-   ``fsync`` is an administrative command that forces the :option:`mongod` process to flush all pending writes to the data files.
+   ``fsync`` is an administrative command that forces the :program:`mongod` process to flush all pending writes to the data files.
 The server already runs its own fsync every 60 seconds, so running ``fsync`` in the course of normal operations is not required.
 The primary use of this command is to flush and